 Microsoft will no longer offer support for Windows 11 after the final end of support.
 Updates and patches will not be available – and thus the operating system will no longer be state of the art.

 From then on, hackers and “cyber gangsters” will be able to permanently exploit existing gaps, for example to steal explosive data.
 This will be expensive for affected companies.
 On the one hand, because they have to repair any damage caused, for example.
 On the other hand, collecting and processing customer data with systems that are no longer state of the art can be a violation of the GDPR.
 This also entails severe consequences under certain circumstances.

 Thus: The use of outdated software is no trivial offense, especially for companies!
 Thus, they need a strategy on how they can continuously stay on the state of the art.
 This also applies to the use of a – still – fresh Windows 11, because the days of the EOL are gradually approaching.
 Thoughtful action instead of haphazard actionism is the order of the day!

 What you should definitely keep in mind when it comes to Windows security

 Regularly updating and patching Windows 11 are not the only measures to make it more secure.
 It is advisable to subject the operating system to system hardening.
 This reduces the attack surface for attackers – and limits the collection frenzy of the “data octopuses”.

-You can find out how to carry out system hardening in our article “Hardening Windows 11: Measures and tips for system hardening“.
+You can find out how to carry out OS Hardening in our article “Hardening Windows 11: Measures and tips for system hardening“.
 Before that, you should do a check to see how well your operating system and its applications are hardened.
 You can do this with the free AuditTAP, which checks over 1,000 settings.

 The AuditTAP report shows you which screws you need to turn to harden your Windows 11.
 The implementation of the recommended measures can be automated with a tool such as Enforce Administrator.